 - The job is divided into two components: Map tasks (Splits and mapping) and Reduce tasks (Reducing and shuffling).

-- The above picture says that Job tracker is associated with the responsibility of complete execution of a given job, by behaving like a master.
-Whereas, the Multiple task trackers behave like slaves by performing the job each.
+- The above picture says that Job tracker is associated with complete execution of a given job, by behaving like a master.
+Whereas, the Multiple task trackers act like slaves by performing the job each.

 Imagine you have lots of documents, which is huge data.
 And you need to count the number of occurrences of each word throughout the documents.
-I might seem like an arbitrary task but the basic idea is that let’s say you have a lot of web pages and you want to make them available for search queries.
-Aggregation of data is done by the reducer and it consists of all the keys and combines them all together for similar key-value pairs which is basically the Hadoop shuffling process.
+I might seem like an arbitrary task, but the basic idea is that let’s say you have a lot of web pages and you want to make them available for search queries.
+The reducer does aggregation of data, and it consists of all the keys and combines them all for similar key-value pairs which is basically the Hadoop shuffling process.

 This is a guide to MapReduce Architecture.
 Here we discuss an introduction to MapReduce Architecture, explanation of components of the architecture in detail.
 You can also go through our other related articles to learn more –